 Economic growth stalled in February ahead of pandemic-related downturn

-OTTAWA — Statistics Canada says economic growth stalled in February ahead of the downturn in March due to the COVID-19 pandemic.
+OTTAWA — Economic growth in Canada stalled in February ahead of the collapse in March due to the COVID-19 pandemic, Statistics Canada said Thursday.

-The agency says real gross domestic product was essentially unchanged for the month as declines in educational services and disruptions in the transportation and warehousing sector offset growth in other areas.
+The agency said real gross domestic product was essentially unchanged for the month as it was hit by teacher strikes in Ontario and rail blockades across many parts of the country.

 The educational services sector fell 1.8 per cent in February due to rotating strikes by Ontario teachers, while the transportation and warehousing sector pulled back 1.1 per cent due to rail blockades across many parts of the country and a train derailment near Saskatoon.

-Excluding these two sectors, Statistics Canada says the economy would have grown 0.2 per cent in February.
+Excluding these two sectors, Statistics Canada said the economy would have grown 0.2 per cent in February.

 In a preliminary estimate for March released earlier this month, the agency said the economy posted a nine per cent decline for the month as business came to a standstill due to measures taken to slow the spread of the pandemic.